-Add to this the fact that some are born with genetic susceptibility to experience emotions with greater intensity (an additional, invisible, and incomprehensible challenge) that requires specialized understanding and skill to manage.
+Add to this the fact that some people are born with genetic susceptibility to experience emotions with greater intensity (an additional, invisible, and incomprehensible challenge) that requires specialized understanding and skill to manage.
 Getting better therefore requires a whole new understanding of self and learning a new set of rules to think and live by.

 There is in fact a pattern to disorder that when properly understood provides a way out of disorder.
 Likewise, there is a pattern to healthy existence that when properly understood contributes to a more enjoyable life experience.
 Borderline Personality Disorder DOES have a pattern that CAN be understood and modified into something less destructive.

 Other more common disorders (depression and anxiety, for instance) are often a by-product of the BPD pattern.
 So, if you can learn to witness a pattern in your thoughts, feelings, behaviors, and in your relationships, then you can learn to free yourself of many symptoms and have a different life experience.
 People do it all the time when they have reached the point of being fed up with their life experience, so why not you?

 Our FREE information site includes access to a 9-step program for overcoming Borderline Personality Disorder.